 Although there are published standard tables for shoe sizes by cm and inches, not all brands follow the exact same tables.
 Being off by ½ inch can make a big difference so we recommend you refer directly to the specific brand’s sizing chart to verify your size.
-Fortunately now when shopping online for shoes, almost every brand shows their sizing chart.
+Fortunately now when shopping online for shoes, almost every brand shows its sizing chart.
 For example, If you are shopping for pickleball shoes on Amazon, the link to the sizing chart is just to the right where you select the size.

 Replacing your shoes on a regular basis is important for staying free of injury and pain.
 According to the American Academy of Podiatric Sports Medicine (AAPSM), the typical running shoe should be replaced every 350-500 miles or about every six months.
 We’ve tried to figure out how that relates to pickleball.
 Using a Fitbit we racked up about 10,000 steps in a 2 hours session of pickleball, playing 3 times a week would get you to the 350-400 mile mark right around 6 months.

 As mentioned above, most shoes should last about 6 months.
-This is assuming a person is playing for a couple hours at time about three times a week.
+This is assuming a person is playing for a couple of hours at a time about three times a week.
 There are several factors that will determine the actual life of the shoe, most notably: the quality of the shoe and the surface played on.

 The abrasive surface of outdoor hardcourts and just playing outside in the elements will wear outdoor shoes down quicker.
-Indoor pickleball shoes last longer, since they are played on smooth, clean surfaces that are protected from natural elements such as rain, direct sunlight and dirt on the court) and therefore need to be replaced less frequently.
+Indoor pickleball shoes last longer since they are played on smooth, clean surfaces that are protected from natural elements such as rain, direct sunlight and dirt on the court) and therefore need to be replaced less frequently.

 There are also several habits you can adopt to increase the lifespan of your shoes such as only washing by hand and air drying, only wearing your shoes on the pickleball court and using a separate pair of shoes for indoor and outdoor pickleball.

-Around the six month point I usually retire my shoes from pickleball and use them for yard work, gardening, running errands or just walking around.
+Around the six month point, I usually retire my shoes from pickleball and use them for yard work, gardening, running errands or just walking around.
 At 6 months they are not totally destroyed nor are they falling apart but have lost a noticeable amount of cushion and support that I feel I ready for a new pair.

 The mileage calculation above is a very rough estimate and a little tough to translate to racket sports but the idea of replacing your pickleball shoes every 6 months sounds about right to me based on my experience.
 Regardless of the mileage calculation, which is really a lot easier for runners, the easiest way to tell is by how the shoe feels and a visual inspection:

-Avoid machine washing your pickleball shoes.
+- Avoid machine washing your pickleball shoes.
 Although I do love the look of freshly washed shoes, it can be really hard on the shoes.
 It’s better to use a soft scrub brush to clean the soles and a damp cloth and mild soap to clean the exterior.

-Let thee shoes air-dry: If your shoes do get very wet (heavy rain, puddles, etc), do not try to dry your shoes out using direct heat sources like a radiator or put them in an electric dryer.
+- Let thee shoes air-dry: If your shoes do get very wet (heavy rain, puddles, etc), do not try to dry your shoes out using direct heat sources like a radiator or put them in an electric dryer.
 The intense heat can dry out the adhesives that hold the shoe together and cause them to crack or separate and the repeated tumbling action of a clothes dryer causes unnecessary wear and tear on the shoe.
 If you need to dry out your shoes, the best thing is to unlace them (or at least loosen the laces), remove the insoles and let them air dry away from any source of direct heat.
-Balls of crumpled newspaper placed inside can also pull out moisture and help the shoes dry quicker.
+Balls of crumpled newspapers placed inside can also pull out moisture and help the shoes dry quicker.